MikeData/dp-drr-result-writer/README.md

 # Dimension Recombination Reporter - Result Writer

 WORK IN PROGRESS - 10% project.
+NOTE - keeping this as an offline script for now.

 The DRR is a microservice based project to analyse all permutations from structural alterations (combinations of dimension items added/removed) that could be applied to a given source dataset.
 Presenting the findings as a human readable report.